 Aldine holds full accreditation from the Texas Education Agency.

 LaTonya M. Goffney, Ed.D, was officially named superintendent of Aldine ISD in May 2018.
 As the district’s executive officer, Goffney implements and administers the adopted policies of the Aldine ISD Board of Education in accordance with rules and regulations of the Texas State Agency as well as federal and state laws.
-The deputy superintendent and assistant superintendents report directly to the superintendent of schools.
+The deputy superintendent and chiefs report directly to the superintendent of schools.
 This group, known as the Executive Leadership Team, meets regularly with the superintendent and provides input and feedback on progress and results to help the Board of Trustees make informed policy decisions.

 Click here to learn more about the District’s leadership.